Name: THE MATHEMATICS OF FINANCIAL OPERATIONS

 Participation and involvement in the teaching-learning process

-During the course, at least two participation activities will be carried out as part of the teaching-learning process.
-These activities will account for up to 1 point out of 10 in the final grade and will be added to the other scheduled assessment activities.
-If the overall grade for the course is 5 or higher but the minimum required score in the midterms has not been achieved, the student will be awarded a grade of 4.5.
+During the course, at least two participation activities related to the teaching-learning process will be carried out, which the student must submit in writing.
+These activities will have a total weight of up to 1 out of 10 points of the final grade and will be added to the other scheduled assessment activities.

 10 %